Skip to main content

 Year 3 and Year 4 students investigated Indonesia, creating vibrant batik artworks and expressive Indonesian-inspired masks.
 Year 5 students explored China through the art of Chinese calligraphy and designed their own Ming Dynasty-inspired vases.
 Year 6 students focused on South Korea, producing informative posters and detailed drawings of Korean pagodas.

-The event culminated in a shared Vietnamese lunch of fried rice and spring rolls, kindly donated by Mr Binh and Mrs Lan who own LB Vietnamese Takeaway restaurant in 1A James St, Salisbury.
+The event culminated in a shared Vietnamese lunch of fried rice and spring rolls, kindly donated by Mr Binh and Mrs Lan who own LB Vietnamese Food Dine In & Takeaway, in Salisbury.
 We sincerely thank them for their generosity, along with the Mission Prefects and many staff who helped with organising and serving the food.

-Asia Week has been a wonderful opportunity for students to celebrate diversity, build cultural understanding and express their learning creatively across the curriculum.
+Asia Week was a wonderful opportunity for students to celebrate diversity, build cultural understanding and express their learning creatively across the curriculum.

 Amy Parker